Why We Build

 - A solar infrastructure garden in Nigeria tracks kWh generated and panels maintained

-- An education garden in Uganda tracks students engaged and trees adopted
+- An education garden in Kenya tracks participants engaged, curricula completed, and knowledge assessments

 Each domain has its own impact metrics, but all feed into the same verification and funding pipeline.
 Communities document what matters to their bioregion, and the platform handles the rest.